ergogen/ergogen/README.md

 ## Points

 A point in this context refers to a 2D point `[x,y]` with a rotation/orientation `r` added in.
-These can be thought of as the middle points of the keycaps in a resulting keyboard layout, with an additional handling of and angle of the keycap.
+These can be thought of as the middle points of the keycaps in a resulting keyboard layout, with an additional handling of the angle of the keycap.

 What makes this generator "ergo" is the implicit focus on the column-stagger.
 Of course we could simulate the traditional row-stagger by defining everything with a 90 degree rotation, but that's really not the goal here.